MicrosoftDocs/azure-docs/articles/machine-learning/machine-learning-data-science-process-hive-criteo-walkthrough.md

 ## <a name="aml"></a> Build a model with Azure Machine Learning

-Our model building process in Azure Machine Learning will follow these steps:
+Our model building process in Azure Machine Learning follows these steps:

 1. [Get the data from Hive tables into Azure Machine Learning](#step1)
 2. [Create the experiment: clean the data, choose a learner, and featurize with count tables](#step2)